Samsung/tizen-docs/docs/platform/release-notes/tizen-8-0-m1.md

 #### New and changed features

 - Wayland
-  - The version of wayland has been upgraded to 1.21.0.
+  - The version of Wayland has been upgraded to 1.21.0.
   - The wtz-screen protocol has been added.
     - wtz-screen interface provides the logical screen information and functionalities.
   - The wtz-shell protocol has been added.
-    - wtz-shell and wtz-surface provide tizen-style surface requests and events.
+    - wtz-shell and wtz-surface provide Tizen-style surface requests and events.
   - The set_auto_placement request has been added to tizen_launch_appinfo interface.
   - The set_pin_mode and unset_pin_mode requests have been added to tizen_policy interface.
   - The init_generator_with_sync request has been added to tizen_input_device_manager interface.